peedy2495/oracle-instantclient/README.md

 ``This image for development use only``

 # Usage
-Download Instant Client file from [Oracle site](https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html) and copy this one to **install_folder**.
+Download a suitable Instant Client RPM-File from [Oracle site](https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html) and copy this one to **install_folder**.
 Run a container and the client-package will be installed:
 ```sh
 docker run --name oracle-instantclient -v <install_folder>:/install oracle-instantclient:<client-version>